thomasgladwin/EmpathyBot/README.md

 And so on.

-(Or, assuming it's running on a server somewhere, tweet at it via: @tegladwin EmpathyBot XXX, replacing XXX with some text you want analyzed.)
+(Or, assuming it's running on a server somewhere, tweet at it via: @tegladwin EmpathyBot: XXX, replacing XXX with some text you want analyzed.)

 [![DOI](https://zenodo.org/badge/264995353.svg)](https://zenodo.org/badge/latestdoi/264995353)